sleepergoose/RabbitMqCourse/README.md

 1. One connection to RabbitMQ per one microservice.
 2. Sufficient amount of RAM
 3. Channels are not thread safe.
 Don't share channnels between threads.
+4. Idempotancy needs to be provided on the consumer.
+   > Function or method is idempotent if it has the same result no matter how many times it's called or executed. <br/>
+   This needs to protect against accidental duplicate calls that can cause unintended consequences.
+5. Exactly one delivery is impossible.
+It rather means exactly one processing of the message in the consumer.